EXPLAINER: Who's a war criminal, and who gets to decide?

 Associated Press

 The White House had been avoiding applying the designation to Putin, saying it requires investigation and an international determination.
-After Biden used the term, White House press secretary Jen Psaki said the president was “speaking from his heart” and renewed her statements that there is a process for making a formal determination.
+After Biden used the term on Wednesday, White House press secretary Jen Psaki said the president was “speaking from his heart” and renewed her statements that there is a process for making a formal determination.

 In popular usage, though, the phrase has a taken on a colloquial meaning as a generic term for someone who’s awful.